 Within weeks Jay, Ross, and Brad were developing The Naming Project program with Brad directing and overseeing camp planning and development, Ross developing programmatic planning and fundraising, and Jay overseeing pastoral care and youth outreach.
 Together they worked on Board development and visioning.
 It took a year of preparation by the Advisory Board and staff to gear up for the first week of camp.

 It is from these beginnings The Naming Project Summer Camp kicked off in August of 2004, and the camp was well documented.
 A friend of Brad’s, who was a filmmaker came to film the camp and share the lives and stories of the courageous youth who came to this first-ever LGBTQ and allied church camp.
 Some of the camp story is illustrated in their award-winning documentary “Camp Out.”

 In 2011, The Naming Project Summer Camp was featured on “Our America with Lisa Ling” on the Oprah Winfrey Network.
 The media attention gave a boost to the visibility of the camp, and even more campers began attending.

 And the story continues

 Today The Naming Project continues to provide safe, welcoming, and nurturing environments for LGBTQ and allied youth.
-The dreams and work of Jay Wiesner, Ross Murray, and Brad Froslee are continued to a new leadership team, including the Rev. Megan Jones, Greg Fedio, and a cadre of dedicated volunteers.
+The dreams and work of Jay, Brad, and Ross are continued in new leadership and a cadre of dedicated volunteers.
 The Naming Project continues to work toward the vision that every youth (whether LGBTQ or allied) should know a place of acceptance and the abundant love of God.
 And throughout our lives we are reminded that it is an ongoing project to remember that we have been created and named as “a beloved child of God.”